kaandedeoglu/Shark/README.md

 ![Build](https://github.com/kaandedeoglu/Shark/workflows/Swift/badge.svg)

 Shark is a Swift command line tool that generates type safe enums for your images, colors, storyboards, fonts and localizations.
+Shark supports code generation for `UIKit`, `AppKit`, and `SwiftUI`.

 Because Shark reads your `.xcodeproj` to find these assets, the setup is extremely simple.

 ## Motivation

-Here's what a generated `Shark.swift` file looks like and how it is used in a codebase:
+Here's what a generated `Shark.swift` file for `UIKit` looks like and how it is used in a codebase:

 ```swift
 // Shark.swift